Frequently asked questions (FAQs)

 - For Test Candidates: Log in as a Test Candidate and your vouchers will show at the top of the page just under the support contact information.
 Please note that only vouchers that have been assigned will show up here.

-Our project-based testing that began with MOS 2013 provides industry-leading assessments of skills and knowledge by giving students and professionals real-world exercises to appraise their understanding of Microsoft Office.
+Our project-based testing that began with the Microsoft Office Specialist 2013 suite provides industry-leading assessments of skills and knowledge by giving students and professionals real-world exercises to appraise their understanding of Microsoft Office.

-Beginning with MOS 2013, project-based exams eliminate the pool of questions in favor of a single project for 2013, or multiple smaller projects for 2016.
-MOS 365 and 2019 exams continue the tradition of MOS 2016 with smaller projects, but with new features to account for changes to the software and demands in the market.
-The Test Candidate then employs all their skills to create a Word document, Excel spreadsheet, Access database, etc., from scratch or a predetermined baseline.
+Project-based exams eliminate the pool of questions in favor of a single project for 2013, or multiple smaller projects for 2016.
+MOS Office 2019 and Microsoft Office 365 Apps exams continue the tradition of MOS 2016 with smaller projects, but with new features to account for changes to the software and demands in the market.
+The Test Candidate then employs all their skills to create a Word document, Excel spreadsheet, PowerPoint Presentation, (or elements thereof), etc., from scratch or a predetermined baseline.
 Provided with a set of guidelines, this serves to mimic more of what a user would actually encounter when using the program in the real world.

 See our Objective Domains page for detailed info on any of our exams.

-Do I have to register the testing center for each certification program?
+Do I have to register our CATC for each certification program we wish to administer?

 There is not a separate registration process, but each CATC must be individually activated for the programs they wish to administer.
 When a CATC is first registered, this is something that can be set up with your territory representative.
 If, at a later time, you wish to begin administering exams in additional programs, you will need to call your representative to activate it.